-- All the space aft of the cockpit shall form a buoyancy compartment.
-This compartment shall be occupied by not less than 0.06 m3 of closed-cell expanded plastic foam material properly secured, unless this compartment is totally matertight (i.e. free from limber he occupied by not less than 0.12 m3 of closed cell expanded plastic foam material properly secured.
-Sandwich construction shall not be regarded as belovasmy for the purposes of this rule.
-Wooden boats first measured before lat March 1960 in which the in volume, are not required to have 0.12 m3 of expanded plastic foam material forward of the cockpit is occupied by two compartments, seek not less than 0.12 m3 the cockpit. - (2) Additional buoyancy within the cockpit area is permitted under the side decks to a point not lower than 80 mm below the sheerline.
+- (1) All the space aft of the cockpit shall form a buoyancy compartment.
+The space forward of the cockpit shall be occupied by not less than 0.12 m3 of closed cell expanded plastic foam material properly secured.
+Sandwich construction shall not be regarded as buoyancy for the purposes of this rule.
+Wooden boats first measured before 1st March 1980 in which the space forward of the cockpit is occupied by two compartments, each not less than 0.12 m3 in volume, are not required to have 0.12 m3 of expanded plastic foam material forward of the cockpit. - (2) Additional buoyancy within the cockpit area is permitted under the side decks to a point not lower than 80 mm below the sheerline.
 This buoyancy shall not be included in the requirements of rule 9(1). - (3) At first measurement the measurer shall check the watertightness of buoyancy tanks, inspection ports and drain plugs.
 If the buoyancy is unsatisfactory the measurer shall not sign the measurement form until successful remedial measures have been taken.
-Water entering the buoyancy compartments through limber holes fitted in accordance with rule 8(4)(iii) shall not be considered as impairing the buoyancy requirements, except as indicated in Rule 9(1) above.